Last updated on: 10/23/2008 8:41:00 AM PST

 If one simply withholds treatment, it may take the patient longer to die, and so he may suffer more than he would if more direct action were taken and a lethal injection given.
 This fact provides strong reason for thinking that, once the initial decision not to prolong his agony has been made active euthanasia is actually preferable to passive euthanasia, rather than the reverse.
 To say otherwise is to endorse the option that leads to more suffering rather than less, and is contrary to the humanitarian impulse that prompts the decision not to prolong his life in the first place.

-Patrick D. Hopkins, PhD, Professor of Philosophy at Millsaps College, wrote in his 1997 article, "Why Does Removing Machines Count as 'Passive' Euthanasia?" that appeared in The Hastings Center Report:
+Patrick D. Hopkins, PhD, Professor of Philosophy at Millsaps College, wrote in his 1997 article, "Why Does Removing Machines Count as 'Passive' Euthanasia?" published in The Hastings Center Report:

 "In the case of euthanasia...removing a machine is no different (functionally, morally metaphysically) from removing a biological bodily organ if both systems are performing the same role.
 Both are cases of disrupting some bodily process.
 If this disruption leads to death, then both are cases of killing...